udacity/frontend-grading-engine/README.md

       ...
     }

 Side must be one of: `top`, `left`, `bottom`, or `right`.
 Currently, the position returned is relative to the viewport, which TBH, seems odd.
-Be careful because the behavior of absolutePosition may change in the future.
+Be careful because the behavior of `"absolutePosition"` may change in the future.

 **Count, innerHTML, ChildPosition, and UAString:**